Constantine I Coins: A Collector’s Reference

 | Quinarius | 9 |

-Learning to read mint marks is the single most useful attribution skill for Constantinian bronze.
-Every mint placed a mark in the exergue — the small field below the reverse design — that tells you where the coin was struck.
+Learning to read mint marks is the single most useful attribution skill for Constantinian coinage.
+Every mint placed a mark in the exergue — the small field below the reverse design — that tells you where the coin was struck, and often which workshop within that mint produced it.

-At peak output, Constantine operated fifteen or more mints simultaneously.
-Each has its own character.
-Trier struck sharp, well-centered coins on relatively broad flans — the quality control was noticeably higher than most.
-London produced a distinctly British style: heavy portraits, slightly rough execution.
-The eastern mints (Nicomedia, Antioch, Alexandria) tend toward compact flans with tight lettering and a less polished overall finish.
+At peak output, Constantine’s mints numbered fifteen or more.[2]
+Each had a character.
+Trier struck sharp, well-centered coins on broad flans — the quality control was noticeably better than most, and collectors pay a premium for Trier pieces.
+London produced a distinctly provincial style: heavy portraits, slightly rough execution, a bluntness that has its own appeal.
+The eastern mints — Nicomedia, Antioch, Alexandria — tend toward compact flans with tight lettering and a less polished overall finish, though Thessalonica and Constantinople could produce fine work when the occasion demanded it.

 | Mint | Types in catalog |